 (Source: Nearly 3 Centuries old light system… by Cem Nizamoglu)

 Tarcuma-i Zīc-i Laland (The Translation of Lalande’s Table) translated by Hüseyin Hüsnī ibn Ahmed Sabīh (d.
 1840) which was written by Joseph-Jeome Lefrançais de Lalande was one of the translations of tables mentioning the new astronomy.
 Hüseyin Hüsnī ibn Ahmed Sabīh had lived in Istanbul in the 19th century and he became the chief Astrologer of the Ottoman Sultan.
-First he had been to the Arabic countries and then he came to Istanbul.
-He became the second astrolog at Mahmut the II period and after the death of Mehmet Rakım Efendi in 1825 he was assigned as the chief astrolog of the Sultan.
+First, he had been to the Arabic countries and then he came to Istanbul.
+He became the second astrologer at Mahmut the II period and after the death of Mehmet Rakım Efendi in 1825 he was assigned as the chief astrologer of the Sultan.
 Then he became the Kadhi of Selanik in1838 and he died in 1839 (or 1840).

 Tarcuma-i Zīc-i Laland is the translation of Joseph-Jeome Lefrançais de Lalande’s (d.
 1807) Tables Astronomiques (Paris 1759).
 Hüseyin hüsni translated this book first into Arabic in 1814 then into Turkish in 1826.
 Tarcuma-i Zīc-i Laland is the Turkish translation of the book Tables Astronomiques’ making a calender part’s broadened version in six sections.
-In the preface, it is told that the table of Lalande was prepared according to the Copernican System and invalidated the Ulugh Bey and Cassini’s Tables and this new table would be valid till the Doomsday.
+In the preface, it is told that the table of Lalande was prepared according to the Copernican System and invalidated the Ulugh Bey and Cassini’s Tables and this new table would be valid till Doomsday.

-Besides the translations of the West astronomy sources, it is seen that for the first time the Copernican astronomy had been mentioned in a work which was prepared by using a Russian source.
+Besides the translations of the West astronomy sources, it is seen that for the first time Copernican astronomy had been mentioned in a work that was prepared by using a Russian source.
 This book is the translation of Agha ibn Mirzā Muhammed Han-ı Sanī of Abasku’s (d.
 1846), known as Kudsī of Baku, book with the name of Asrār al-Malakūt (The Mystery of Angels).
 Kudsī of Baku translated the book first into Persian then into Arabic and he presented it to the Sultan in 1846.
 The book took the Sultan’s attention and it was translated into Turkish by Hayatizade Seyyid Sherif Halil al-Albistani with the name of Afkār al-Cabarrūt fi Tarcama Asrār al-Malakūt with the order of Reshid Pasha in 1848.

 Figure 17.
 From 1001 inventions’ “House of Wisdom” Canvas